 - Erosion and sediment control plan tailored to the site.

-- Environmental baseline or impact assessment if required by SEMARNAT or CONANP.
+- Environmental baseline or impact assessment if required by SEMARNAT (for lots 2000 square meters and above).

 - Solar resource assessment to size PV and batteries.